 Mike Barnes was an award-winning sportscaster at KVUE/ABC in Austin, TX for over 29 years.
 He was named Best Sportscaster in Austin 17 years and Best in Texas four times.

-Mike and his wife, Kim, have a 23-year-old son who's a graduate of Texas A&M and a 20-year-old daughter who's a senior at UT.
+Mike and his wife, Kim, have a 25-year-old son who's a graduate of Texas A&M and a 23-year-old daughter who's a graduate of the University of Texas.